 Analysis is the heart of the problem-solving process.
 The objectives of analysis are to develop an understanding of the dynamics of the problem, develop an understanding of the limits of current responses, establish correlation, and develop an understanding of cause and effect.
-As part of the analysis phase, it is important to find out as much as possible about each aspect of the crime triangle by asking Who?, What?, Where?, How?, Why?, and Why Not? about the victim, offender, and crime location.
+As part of the analysis phase, it is important to find out as much as possible about each aspect of the crime triangle by asking who?, what?, when?, wher?, how?, why?, and why not? about the victim, offender, and crime location.